elatov/elatov.github.io/_posts/2012-10-08-creating-an-lvm-volume-from-two-used-partitions.md

 ### 6. Put a file system on the Logical Volume

-I decided to make it ext3, since I won&#8217;t be sharing it with windows any more:
+I decided to make it ext3, since I won't be sharing it with windows any more:

 	moxz:~>sudo mkfs.ext3 /dev/vg_data/data